Gaylord K. Swim, Founder (1948-2005)

 Stanford D. Swim, Chairman

 Stanford D. Swim is the president of GFC Foundation, a Utah-based private foundation.
-Prior to taking his current post as a Trustee of the Sutherland Institute, he was senior analyst for Probity Advisors, a registered investment advisor in Dallas, Texas.
-He worked for several years in the technology industry as a software engineer and database developer.
-He serves on the board of directors of the National Council for Adoption.
-Stan received an MBA from Southern Methodist University and a BS in computer science from Utah Valley State College.
-He and his wife, Michelle, live with their two sons and a daughter in Provo, Utah.
+Prior to taking his current post, he was senior analyst for Probity Advisors, a registered investment advisor in Dallas, Texas.
+He worked in the technology industry as a software engineer and database developer.
+He serves on the boards of the State Policy Network and The Howard Center for Family, Religion and Society, and was board chairman of the National Council for Adoption for four years.
+Stan received an MBA from Southern Methodist University and a B.S. in computer science from Utah Valley State College.
+He and his wife, Michelle, live with their children in Pleasant Grove, Utah.

 Brent Andrewsen, Trustee